secureCodeBox/documentation/docs/api/crds/parse-definition.md

 `image` is the reference to the parser container image which can transform the raw scan report into findings.

-To see how to write parsers and package them into images, checkout the [documentation page on integrating new scanners](docs/contributing/integrating-a-scanner).
+To see how to write parsers and package them into images, check out the [documentation page on integrating new scanners](docs/contributing/integrating-a-scanner).

 ### ImagePullSecrets (Optional)